Skip to content

 while (cur != null) {

-// Found node to be removed, break loop
+// Found node to delete, exit loop

 if (cur.val == num)